kyma-project/community/guidelines/releases-guidelines/01-release-strategy.md

 - two working days for minor releases
 - one week for major releases

+If during testing a release candidate any **critical issues** are identified, the issues should be documented in GitHub and communicated to both Release Master and Release Manager as soon as possible.
+The Release Master and Release Manager should be informed about the impact of the issue, time to fix, and any potential implications when fixing it.
+Not later than when the fix is implemented and merged into the master branch, the Release Manager makes a decision whether or not to cherry-pick the fix to the release branch.

-After this time, and ideally with no issues identified, we can promote the release candidate or, depending on the technical implementation, rebuild it and use it as the final release.
+Once testing and validation is complete with no more issues identified, the final release is prepared and executed.

 ### Planning start

-The Head of Capabilities coordinates the product planning, following the planning cycles for the Kyma development.
+The Product Lead coordinates the product planning, following the planning cycles for the Kyma development.

 ### Planning end